 Our Anti-Bullying Ambassadors are highly visible at break and lunchtime and organise regular events to celebrate our school values, friendship, difference, tolerance and anti-bullying.
 Their hard work and dedication has been recognised by being awarded the Dudley Anti-Bullying Accreditation.

-Here is our anti-bullying poster designed by our Anti-Bullying Ambassadors.
+Here is our new anti-bullying poster designed by our Anti-Bullying Ambassadors.
 This is displayed throughout our school to remind us of the importance of our school values as we live and learn together.

 For further information about anti-bullying in our school, please see our anti-bullying policy found in our Key Information tab.